HOW I EDIT MY FILMS

-I wonder about the first human cinema experience.
-I'm thinking it may have been that prehistoric moment in a dark cave where prehistoric eyes are watching human and animal figures, previously painted on the cave wall, jump to life when illuminated by the flickering lights of the hearth fire.
-It’s a little like when I edit the rough cut of my films in my own dark, cave-like room (whose walls I painted black years ago) and where I enter a 3-month period of near sense-deprivation and hermetic solitide.
+I'm thinking about the first human cinema experience, that prehistoric moment in a dark cavern where human and animal figures painted on the rock wall, jump to life when illuminated by the flicker of the hearth fire.
+In my romantic ideas, it’s a little like how I see editing the rough cut of my films: in my own cave-like room whose walls I painted black years ago for this very purpose.

-Of all the many aspects of filmmaking -- writing, rehearsing, shooting, directing -- for me, editing has to be the most creative.
-It's where the movie actually gets made.
+Of all the many aspects of filmmaking -- writing, rehearsing, shooting, directing -- for me, editing remains the most creative.
+It's where the movie gets made.
 Though there is a screenplay, I remain open to discover the story within the story, the story that wasn’t my original plan but that wants to be told nevertheless.
-This means experimenting with new ways to sequence the scenes that deviate from how they first appeared in my screenplay.
-When these new sequences reveal the story within the story, the subtext, I go for it.
-Sometimes when the finished film screens for actors, their eyebrows arch in surprise as they gaze towards me with questioning eyes, “What movie were we making here?”
-Those who have acted in more than a few films eventually figure out that how little control they actually have, compared to what they can get away with and what they can do onstage in live theatre.
+Sometimes, this demands experimenting with new ways to sequence the scenes to deviate from how they first appeared in my screenplay.
+If these new sequences can reveal the story within the story, the subtext, I go for it.
+Sometimes when the finished film screens for actors, their eyebrows arch as they gaze towards me with questioning eyes, “What movie were we making here?”
+Those who have acted in more than a few films eventually figure out that how little control they actually have, compared to what they can get away with onstage in live theatre.

 Slobodan Paitch and Lloyd Bricken in "The Greater Circulation" (2005)